swedenconnect/technical-framework/17 - XML Profile for Signature Validation Tokens.md

 ### 2.1.2 Multiple SVT in a signature
 If a new SVT is stored in a signature which already contains a previously issued SVT, implementations can choose to either replace the existing SVT or to store the new SVT in addition to the existing SVT.

-If the new SVT is stored in addition to the old SVT, then it SHOULD be stored in a new `<ds:SignatureProperty>` element inside the existing `<ds:SignatureProperties>` element where the old SVT is located.
+If the new SVT is stored in addition to the old SVT, it SHOULD be stored in a new `<ds:SignatureProperty>` element inside the existing `<ds:SignatureProperties>` element where the old SVT is located.

-For interoperability robustness, signature validation application MUST be able to handle signatures also where the new SVT is located in a new `<ds:Object>` element.
+For interoperability robustness, signature validation applications MUST be able to handle signatures where the new SVT is located in a new `<ds:Object>` element.

 <a name="svt-claims"></a>
 ## 3. SVT Claims